 content marketing

-, then the
+, then the phraseContent Marketing

-would not be included in the search results.
+would not be included in the search results. -

 market

-, then the word marketing
+, then the wordmarketing

-would be found, but with only
+would be found, but with onlymarket

-highlighted in the search results.
+highlighted in the search results. -

 Note that these highlighted colors are not annotations and, therefore, are not permanent.
 However, there is a way to mark some or all of them with one of three different markups: